janvanderhaegen/PowerProductivityStudio/README.md

 # PowerProductivityStudio
 PPS is a MSBuild task for Visual Studio LightSwitch projects that adds generic event hooks.
+*Warning*: dragons be here!
+The source code was never properly cleaned up, documented, and contains a lot of mindfcuk code.
+Proceed at your own risk.

 Since the amount of LightSwitch time I spend professionally went from 100% to near-zero, I can no longer maintain this project for the ever shrinking community on my own.
 Please do a pull request if you made any changes that might help other developers, or ask me to become a contributor!